Namibia: South African mandate

 As a result of the Conference on International Organization in 1945, the League of Nations was formally superseded by the United Nations (UN) and former League mandates by a trusteeship system.
 Article 77 of the United Nations Charter stated that UN trusteeship "shall apply...to territories now held under mandate"; furthermore, it would "be a matter of subsequent agreement as to which territories in the foregoing territories will be brought under the trusteeship system and under what terms".
 The UN requested all former League of Nations mandates be surrendered to its Trusteeship Council in anticipation of their independence.
 South Africa declined to do so and instead requested permission from the UN to formally annex South West Africa, for which it received considerable criticism.
 When the UN General Assembly rejected this proposal, South Africa dismissed its opinion and began solidifying control of the territory.
-The UN Generally Assembly and Security Council responded by referring the issue to the International Court of Justice (ICJ), which held a number of discussions on the legality of South African rule between 1949 and 1966.
+The UN General Assembly and Security Council responded by referring the issue to the International Court of Justice (ICJ), which held a number of discussions on the legality of South African rule between 1949 and 1966.

 South Africa began imposing apartheid, its codified system of racial segregation and discrimination, on South West Africa during the late 1940s.
 Black South West Africans were subject to pass laws, curfews, and a host of residential regulations that restricted their movement.
 Development was concentrated in the southern region of the territory adjacent to South Africa, known as the "Police Zone", where most of the major settlements and commercial economic activity were located.
 Outside the Police Zone, indigenous peoples were restricted to theoretically self-governing tribal homelands.

 During the late 1950s and early 1960s, the accelerated decolonisation of Africa and mounting pressure on the remaining colonial powers to grant their colonies self-determination resulted in the formation of nascent nationalist parties in South West Africa.
-Movements such as the South West African National Union (SWANU) and the South West African People's Organisation advocated for the formal termination of South Africa's mandate and independence for the territory.
-In 1966, following the ICJ's controversial ruling that it had no legal standing to consider the question of South African rule, SWAPO launched an armed insurgency that escalated into part of a wider regional conflict known as the South African Border War.
+Movements such as the South West African National Union (SWANU) and the South West African People's Organisation (SWAPO) advocated for the formal termination of South Africa's mandate and independence for the territory.
+In 1966, following the ICJ's controversial ruling that it had no legal standing to consider the question of South African rule, SWAPO launched an armed insurgency that escalated into part of a wider regional conflict known as the South African Border War.In 1971 Namibian contract workers led a general strike against the contract system and in support of independence.
+Some of the striking workers would later join SWAPO's PLAN as part of the South African Border War.